Costain Group: Major projects

-Costain is also involved in the redevelopment of Bond Street Station due for completion in 2021 and HS2 lots S1 and S2, working as part of joint venture, due to complete in 2031.
+Costain is also involved in HS2 lots S1 and S2, working as part of joint venture, due to complete in 2031.

 Controversies

 Blacklisting

 Costain was revealed as a subscriber to the United Kingdom's Consulting Association, exposed in 2009 for operating an illegal construction industry blacklist.
-It was also later one of the eight businesses involved in the launch in 2013 of the Construction Workers Compensation Scheme, condemned as a "PR stunt" by the GMB union, and described by the Scottish Affairs Select Committee as "an act of bad faith".
+Subsequently, it was also one of the eight businesses that were involved in the launch in 2013 of the Construction Workers Compensation Scheme, a move that was condemned as a "PR stunt" by the GMB union, and described by the Scottish Affairs Select Committee as "an act of bad faith".

 In December 2017, trade union Unite announced it had issued High Court proceedings against twelve major contractors, including Costain.

 Late payment

 In April 2019, Costain was suspended from the UK Government's Prompt Payment Code, for failing to pay suppliers on time.
 It was reinstated in July 2019.